 Meteorological Analysis - Exchange Processes

 The meteorological analysis was centered on the relevant meteorological exchange processes (see Fig. 5) within a PCAP in the Salt Lake Valley, between a PCAP and the free atmosphere, between different basins, and between the atmosphere over the Great Salt Lake and the Salt Lake Valley.
+Some of the scientific questions this study aimed to address include:

 What is the role of thermally driven circulations along valley sidewalls and through tributary canyons?

 How do these exchange processes influence air quality and the availability of precursor gases and reactants?